 Abstract.
-Ever since its inception the Ensemble Kalman Filter (EnKF) has elicited many heuristic approaches that sought to improve it.
+Ever since its inception, the ensemble Kalman filter (EnKF) has elicited many heuristic approaches that sought to improve it.
 One such method is covariance localization, which alleviates spurious correlations due to finite ensemble sizes by using relevant spatial correlation information.
 Adaptive localization techniques account for how correlations change in time and space, in order to obtain improved covariance estimates.
-This work develops a Bayesian approach to adaptive Schur-product

-5 localization for the Deterministic Ensemble Kalman Filter (DEnKF), and extends it to support multiple radii of influence.
-We test the proposed adaptive localization using the toy Lorenz'96 problem, and a more realistic 1.5-layer Quasi-Geostrophic model.
+This work develops a Bayesian approach to adaptive Schur-product localization for the deterministic ensemble Kalman filter (DEnKF) and extends it to support multiple radii of influence.
+We test the proposed adaptive localization using the toy Lorenz'96 problem and a more realistic 1.5-layer quasi-geostrophic model.
 Results with the toy problem show that the multivariate approach informs us that strongly observed variables can tolerate larger localization radii.
-The univariate approach leads to markedly improved filter performance for the realistic geophysical model, with a reduction in error by as much as 33%.
+The univariate approach leads to markedly improved filter performance for the realistic geophysical model, with a reduction in error by as much as 33 %.

-10 1 Introduction
+1 Introduction

-Data assimilation (Asch et al., 2016; Law et al., 2015; Evensen, 2009; Reich and Cotter, 2015) fuses information from the model forecast states (1) and observations (3) in order to obtain an improved estimation of the truth at any given point in time.
-Data assimilation approaches include the Ensemble Kalman Filters (EnKF) (Evensen, 1994, 2009; Constantinescu et al., 2007b) that rely on Gaussian assumptions, particle filters for non-Gaussian distributions (Van Leeuwen et al., 2015; Attia et al., small due to computational costs.
+Data assimilation (Asch et al., 2016; Law et al., 2015; Evensen, 2009; Reich and Cotter, 2015) fuses information from the model forecast states (Eq.
+1) and observations (Eq.
+3) in order to obtain an improved estimation of the truth at any given point in time.
+Data assimilation approaches include the ensemble Kalman filters (EnKFs) (Evensen, 1994, 2009; Constantinescu et al., 2007b) that rely on Gaussian assumptions, particle filters for non-Gaussian distributions (Van Leeuwen et al., 2015; Attia et al., 2017; Attia and Sandu, 2015), and variational approaches, rooted in control theory (Le Dimet and Talagrand, 1986; Sandu et al., 2005; Carmichael et al., 2008).

+EnKF is an important family of data assimilation techniques that propagate both the mean and covariance of the state uncertainty through the model using a Monte Carlo approach.
+While large dynamical systems of interest have a large number of modes along which errors can grow, the number of ensemble members used to characterize uncertainty remains relatively small due to computational costs.
 As a result, inaccurate correlation estimates obtained through Monte Carlo sampling can profoundly affect the filter results.
 Techniques such as covariance localization and inflation have been developed to alleviate these problems (Petrie and Dance, 2010).

-15 2017; Attia and Sandu, 2015), and variational approaches, rooted in control theory (Le Dimet and Talagrand, 1986; Sandu et al., 2005; Carmichael et al., 2008).

-The EnKF is an important family of data assimilation techniques that propagate both the mean and covariance of the state uncertainty through the model using a Monte-Carlo approach.
-While large dynamical systems of interest have a large number of modes along which errors can grow, the number of ensemble members used to characterize uncertainty remains relatively